Zero Punctuation: Games of the Year

-Since 2008, Croshaw has created annual, year-end episodes of Zero Punctuation which enumerate his favorite and least favorite games from that year.
+From 2008, Croshaw created annual, year-end episodes of Zero Punctuation which enumerate his favorite and least favorite games from that year.
 For 2008 and 2009, mock "awards" were given for games based on arbitrarily defined categories.
-Starting with 2010, the "awards" format was replaced with ordered lists of his five favorite and least favorite games of the year.
+Starting in 2010, the "awards" format was replaced with ordered lists of his five favorite and least favorite games of the year.
 For 2015, he added a new category for his choices of the blandest and least innovative games of the year.
-As of 2017, the episodes systematically alternate between his selections for the "five best, five blandest, and five worst games of the year" in ascending order.
 To commemorate the end of the 2010s, Croshaw ranked in order of preference the best and worst games he had awarded during the decade.

-In his 2013 lists, he also awarded the "Lifetime Achievement Award for Total Abhorrence" to Ride to Hell: Retribution, expressing that it was so poor in quality that he hardly considered it a game but rather saw it as "congealed failure."
+In his 2013 lists, he awarded the "Lifetime Achievement Award for Total Abhorrence" to Ride to Hell: Retribution, expressing that it was so poor in quality that he hardly considered it a game but rather saw it as "congealed failure."

 Reception

 In his 2008 review of The Witcher, Croshaw sarcastically referred to the PC gaming community as "the glorious PC gaming master race", intending to criticize the perceived elitist attitudes in that community.
 The phrase has since become an internet meme, and has been appropriated and championed by that community.
-In a 2018 review, Croshaw explained that he regretted calling the community "PC master race" instead of "dick-slurp all-stars," citing a continuation of the behavior that originally prompted the term.
+In a 2018 review of Kingdom Come: Deliverance, Croshaw explained that he regretted calling the community "PC master race" instead of "dick-slurp all-stars," citing a continuation of the behavior that originally prompted the term.

 Croshaw's negative review of Super Smash Bros.
 Brawl in 2008 was poorly received by fans of the game.
 He claimed to have received a disproportionate amount of hate mail following the review, and dedicated an episode to highlight and respond to various e-mails that he had allegedly received in response to it.

 In 2009, Croshaw reviewed Prototype by comparing it to InFamous, attempting to decide which game was better.
 Unable to determine a victor, he jokingly suggested that the developers of each game send him artwork of the opposing game's main character wearing lingerie in order to claim the award.
 Radical Entertainment and Sucker Punch – the respective developers – unexpectedly complied with the challenge, prompting Croshaw to declare InFamous the winner after judging the quality of the images.

-In 2013, Croshaw came under fire after an episode of Zero Punctuation contained a metaphor that was viewed as transphobic.
+In 2013, Croshaw came under fire after an episode of Zero Punctuation on Papers, Please contained a metaphor that was viewed as transphobic.
 Croshaw agreed with the criticism and apologized, expressing regret towards making the statement.
 The offending remark was retroactively omitted from the video.

 Croshaw was one of the founders of the Mana Bar, a video gaming lounge in Brisbane that operated from 2010 until 2015.
 Croshaw's popularity through Zero Punctuation has been credited with the initial success of the establishment.